insarlab/MintPy/docs/CONTRIBUTING.md

 ## Testing ##

 It's a good idea to test any changes or bugs you have fixed, in the feature branch locally, before issuing/submitting the pull request.
-We realize that we don't have a complete testing system in place yet (maybe you can contribute this!), except for an overall testing script `test_smallbaselineApp.py`:
+We realize that we don't have a complete testing system in place yet (maybe you can contribute this!), except for an overall testing script for `smallbaselineApp.py`:

 ```
-${MINTPY_HOME}/tests/test_smallbaselineApp.py
+${MINTPY_HOME}/tests/smallbaselineApp.py
 ```

 It takes about 15 mins to finish.